 Festival Classique presents Sound Bites, an evening brimming with classical music.
 Entirely in keeping with the eclectic signature of Festival Classique Sound Bites explores the boundaries of classical music and sometimes stretches them just a little further.
 Established names and up-and-coming top talents surprise with unexpected collaborations, reinterpretations and special combinations by using art forms such as dance and film.
 The result is a many-sided programme of high quality.

-The Hague Philharmonic Orchestra accepts the challenge with a DJ: symphonic and electronic music blend in a new arrangement.
+An ensemble of The Hague Philharmonic Orchestra (Residentie Orkest) accepts the challenge with electronic musicians: symphonic and electronic music blend in a new arrangement.
 Cellist Maya Fridman brings a smouldering performance with a female fire dancer, blurring boundaries between music and dance.
 Opera star Jessey-Joy Spronk takes on the part of Violetta, the famous courtesan from Verdi’s La Traviata, accompanied by David Kweksilber & friends.
 Slagwerk Den Haag plays a new composition of Aart Strootman, inspired by the actions of the Plastic Soup Surfer Merijn Tinga to raise awareness of plastic waste in seas and oceans.
 Specially selected film material of the source of inspiration visualizes the music and lifts the composition to a higher level.
 The talented musicians of De Formule ensemble give a new impulse to the classical chamber music repertoire.

 The exuberant mix of styles and genres is not the only thing that makes Festival Classique|Sound Bites special.
 It is not a concert in a traditional concert hall, but in a hangar of the Fokker Terminal in The Hague.
 In this magnificent industrial location we are creating the informal atmosphere of a late summer evening on the beach.